threefoldtech/playground/docs/user_stories.md

     - All previous deployments of Owncloud will be listed at the bottom in the 'Deployment List (Owncloud)'.
     - User can visit all Owncloud instances from deployments list and use it
 ---
+## Scenario 21

+    - As I user I want to know how to access my deployments
+### Acceptance Criteria

+    - User can learn all about deployments from the 'Quick start documentation', that explains all about it.
+    - User can access them via SSH command which is explained in the documentation.
+---